 Each MEOSAR constellation will be implemented in accordance with the plans developed by the respective MEOSAR space segment provider.
-The tentative schedules for the DASS, SAR/Galileo and SAR/Glonass components, and the overall definition, POC, D&E, IOC and FOC phases are provided at Annex I.
+The tentative time line of MEOSAR implementation is at Annex I.

 Action Item 10.1: Cospas-Sarsat and MEOSAR providers should develop proposals for the content and implementation of MEOSAR Demonstration and Evaluation Programmes.
 Action Item 10.2: Cospas-Sarsat and MEOSAR providers should develop proposals in respect of MEOSAR system requirements necessary for progressing to IOC.
 Action Item 10.3: MEOSAR providers should update the implementation schedules for their MEOSAR constellations.